 Certification and Mentoring: Provides assistance and support members who seek certification as PHR (Professional Human Resources) or SPHR (Senior Professional Human Resources).
 Find more information under the Certification section of the website.
 Individuals who enjoy teaching, mentoring and training as well as organizing events and activities are encouraged to participate.
-Chair of this committee is Randy Miller, PHR.
+Chair of this committee is Chris Winchester, SPHR, SHRM-SCP/CCP.

 Communications: Publicizes chapter activities, chapter members, events and increases the visibility of our chapter in the business and local communities.
-Members who enjoy writing articles, interviewing people, interacting with the media - papers, TV and radio and have an eye for creating a public relations event should join this committee.
-Chair of this committee is April Dowling, SPHR.
+Members who enjoy writing articles, interviewing people, interacting on social media and have an eye for creating a public relations event should join this committee.
+Chair of this committee is Beth Wolfe.

-Community Relations: Links our HR organization with the community at large through the Chamber, Non Profits, and various volunteer activities.
+College Relations/Workforce Development: Links our HR organization with the community at large through the Chamber, Non Profits, and various volunteer activities.
 Our goal is to provide expertise in the area of human resources through skill training, presentations, and helping others in need of HR assistance.
-Involvement in High School career programs and presentations is one activity supported by this committee.
-The Community Affairs Committee welcomes members who like to be involved in civic activities.
-Chair of this committee is Andrea Lewis, PHR.
+Involvement in College career programs and presentations is one activity supported by this committee.
+This Committee welcomes members who like to be involved in civic activities.
+Chair of this committee is Suzanne Scott-Trammell.

 Finance and Administration: Oversees the budget and daily operations of BSHRM.
 Critical success factors include responding to member's needs and appropriate allocation of funds.
 Additionally, this committee reviews procedures for handling accounts in a fiscally responsible manner.
 Members who like innovation, building structure for supporting a large volunteer organization and who have ideas for streamlining systems are encouraged to join us.
 Want to volunteer?
-Chair of this committee is Karen Kelly, CCP, CBP.
+Chair of this committee is Concetta Lewis, SPHR, CIR.

 Legal and Legislative Affairs: Promotes legislative initiatives at the state and federal level.
 Committee members lobby our legislators in many ways, including letter writing, visiting Congress, and creating opportunities for legislative leaders to speak to our membership.
 Committee members also have the responsibility of managing the bi-directional flow of information from SHRM national and the SHRM State Council.
-Anyone who is interested in staying on top of upcoming legislation and making an impact on legislative development should contact the Co-Chairs of this committee, Katy Willis, JD and Todd Higey, JD.
+Anyone who is interested in staying on top of upcoming legislation and making an impact on legislative development should contact the Chair of this committee, Kimberly Ward.

 Member Services: Provides a supportive and hospitable environment for our members, and it all starts with the Member Services Committee.
 Member Services recruits, welcomes and educates new members; encourages member engagement and participation in volunteer activities; and promotes National SHRM membership.
 There are terrific benefits to being a member of BSHRM and our job is to spread the word.
 Being part of this committee provides a great opportunity to meet fellow HR professionals while helping the Chapter grow and meet members' professional needs.
 Chair of this committee is Tracy Neeley.

 Professional Development/Programs: As the hub of our annual programs and educational services, this committee solicits local and national speakers and educators to help our members become knowledgeable on current HR trends and issues.
 If you like thinking of fun, intellectually stimulating, creative and HR -targeted speakers and presentations, this committee welcomes you to sign up.
-Chair of this committee is Rosie Herdt, PHR.
+Chair of this committee is Derek Conrad Brown.

-Operations and Governance: This is a new position on the Board that encompasses the website, Bylaws, and the Chapter's initiatives associated with the SHRM Foundation.
+Operations and Governance: This position on the Board encompasses the website, Bylaws, and the Chapter's initiatives associated with the SHRM Foundation.
 The Web committee focuses on developing and maintaining the BSHRM website.
 Closely linked to the Communications committee, this is a great committee for those with website expertise and for members who surf the web and know what they like.
 Ideas and input are always welcome on the team.
 The primary objective of the SHRM Foundation team is to establish the chapter as a leader in raising funds for the SHRM Foundation by developing relationships with counterparts at the state, regional and national level and creating innovative programs to inform chapter members of the Foundation benefits and purpose.
 We need volunteers with some fundraising experience and/or ideas to build a team for this new function.
-If anyone has an interest in the Chapter Bylaws, the website, and/or team building for the SHRM Foundation, they should contact Michael Tate, PHR.
+If anyone has an interest in the Chapter Bylaws, the website, and/or team building for the SHRM Foundation, they should contact Cheryl Hill, SPHR.

 Sponsorship: This committee is vital to the financial success of BSHRM.
-In addition to their financial support, our sponsors have the opportunity to showcase their services to the general membership at our annual vendor fair and at monthly meetings.
-Chair of this committee is Stephanie Ochsenhirt, PHR.
+In addition to their financial support, our sponsors have the opportunity to showcase their services to the general membership at our annual events and at monthly meetings.
+Chair of this committee is Chance Hallmark.

 How much time does it take to volunteer?